m4r-sh/zilk/readme.md

 # Overview

-zilk is an attempt to reduce the complexity of web development tooling to its simplest form without sacrificing freedom.
+zilk is an attempt to reduce the complexity of web development without sacrificing freedom.

 Like spider silk, it should be flexible, almost invisible, and structurally sound.